Sinpls/Dofus-Crafting-Tracker/Features.md

 - Sell Date can remain empty (null) if the sale hasn't been made yet

 ### Next Steps

+0. - Fix the Importing of an item back into craftimizer from salestracker
+   - Remove the export to Sales button on each row and instead have a single button for the complete list to the right of 'Crafted Items'
+   - Improve padding and button layour of Calculator and Tracker tab buttons
+   - Place the Craftimizer Search bar in the craftimizer component instead of App.tsx
+   - Fix crafted items amount resetting to 2 when swapping between the calculator and tracker tabs.
+   The crafteditemlist doesnt seem to persist.
+When moving back to the calaculator tab, the add equipment command gets executed twice.

 1. Add search and filtering capabilities:
    - Implement a search box for filtering items by name
    - Add sorting functionality for columns